- The inherent value of life to the ones who lives it. Self-value, self-preservation, self-love.

 Long-term survival depends on new children to continue each new generation; we have a unique dependence on productive heterosexual relationships.5.
 The vulnerability of children; the vulnerability of mothers in pregnancy and childbirth

 Human children begin life helpless and vulnerable.
 The mother also is vulnerable, especially during pregnancy and childbirth.
 Decency requires that both the father and the mother share the responsibility for the new life, and help through the vulnerable stages of life.
-This is not a new principle, but a new application of ones we have already seen.
-Here we are applying the bond of shared humanity and the corollary of compassion to the vulnerable states involved in bringing a new child into the world.
+This involves a new application of principles we have already seen.
+We apply the bond of shared humanity and the corollary of compassion to the vulnerable states involved in bringing a new child into the world.
+We also recognize the intrinsic bond to the parents when a new life is created, and the long-term benefits to the children of having responsible, caring parents.

 The quality of life is higher for the mother, the child, and the father if there is a trustworthy bond of mutual support, affection, and respect.
 There is an inherent value in supportive family relationships, and in stability through committed relationships.